MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 To exit from the connection, Just type `exit()`

 > Checking the connection using unixodbc package:
-Use the following command to test the connection to OAO Database, `isql "OracleODBC-21_5" "<username>" "<database password provided to you>" -v'
+Use the following command to test the connection to OAO Database, `isql "OracleODBC-21_5" "<username>" "<database password provided to you>" -v`

 If the connection is successfully established, The output should be as shown below: